yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 ## tyk-pump-1.2.0
 #### Breaking Changes
-- Updated the default service type of Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 #### Changelog
 ##### Updated
 - Updated the default service type of Pump service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Fixed
-- Setting up hybrid pump using Kubernetes secret values if `global.remoteControlPlane.useSecretName` is set.
+- Fixed the problem that Hybrid Pump was not setup correctly if remoteControlPlane connection details was set through secret.
+Setting up hybrid pump using Kubernetes secret values if `global.remoteControlPlane.useSecretName` is set.

 ## tyk-stack-1.0.0
 #### Changelog